jwfraustro/rootstock/README.md

 rootstock.init() // to set up interactively
 // or
 rootstock.hub_ip = "1.2.3.4" // the target address for the Rootstock hub
-// rootstock.hub_password = "password" // if the password to the target host's ssh is known rootstock.DeployHub()
+// rootstock.hub_password = "password" // if the password to the target host's SSH is known rootstock.DeployHub()
 ```